brunowmwm/mn-vol-corr-and-normality/README.md

-# option-greeks-calculator
-A simple repository to deepen the understanding of the option greeks, and how to calculate it.
+# mean-vol-corr and normality calculator